alanlviana/terraform-aws-study-app/README.md

 # terraform-aws-study-app
-Simple app for learning purposes.
+Simple app for learning purposes of terraform, github actions and aws.